WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 ## Requirements

 RSuite CLI requires R being available on your machine.
 Any version will do, but we tested it mostly on v3.2+.
+While running RSuite CLI checks if R is available in PATH environment variable.
+If it's not it will try to detect R base folder from standard locations.
+On Windows it will also look in registry to find installed R version.

 For working with Subversion and/or Git revision control command line clients respectively svn and git are required.